 You signed up for Internet service with visions of grandeur: endless movie watching, downloading music, and hotspots galore.
-So why isn’t your Internet behaving the way you expected?
-Why do you get stuck in the evenings trying to watch your favorite shows, despite the promises your provider made of high speeds?
+But your Internet isn’t behaving the way you expected.
 Despite what you may have heard, there are actions you can take to make it better.
 Here are a few easy tricks to amp up your network speed.

 First, let’s talk about your home Wi-Fi’s bandwidth.
 What affects the speed?

 Bottlenecks are real.
 Experts are measuring an estimated 22 percent global internet traffic growth yearly.
 Plus, other factors in your home can slow things down that range from physical obstructions, to the distance between devices.
 And that new Nest doorbell you just bought?
 It plays a part in slower speeds too.
 In fact, the smarter your home becomes, the more you tax your bandwidth and place limitations on your network hardware.

 First, conduct this simple test to see how your internet connection speed is measuring up.
 You can also run a ping test to test the quality of your internet connection.
 It simply tests the delay in communication between a website and your device.